Homocysteine can cause brain shrinkage

 A link between B vitamin deficiency and brain deterioration has been known for quite some time.
 For example, in cases of alcoholism where B vitamin levels are diminished, brain function is depleted.

-In this Oxford study (itself a follow up to one reported PLoS ONE in 2010), for the first time B vitamins were linked by using scans to a reduction in brain shrinkage, and increased cognitive function.
+In this Oxford study (itself a follow up to one reported PLoS ONE in 2010), by using scans, for the first time B vitamins were linked to a reduction in brain shrinkage, and increased cognitive function.